Back to StorageRadar

 list_snapshotsdiff_snapshots

-Find the two snapshots closest to the date [insert date, e.g. 2026-02-15].
-Compare them by extension and folder (two separate queries).
+Find the two snapshots closest to the date 2026-02-15.
+Compare them by extension and folder in separate queries.
 Show the top growth items for each.

-You get: Growth by folder and extension — often shows DerivedData, simulators, and Xcode caches as the main contributors.
+Growth by folder and extension, often showing DerivedData, simulators, and Xcode caches.

 diff_snapshots